evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Premium/_index.md

 Hongqi E-HS9 Premium has an all-wheel drive system supported by two motors.
 One on each axle.

-The  suspension has steel springs with a fixed height, but an optional damping adjustment.
+The  suspension has steel springs with a fixed height but an optional damping adjustment.
 The ground clearance with this suspension is 200 mm.

 ### Steering